yukinogatari/TheOtherRoles-GM/README.md

 \
 **NOTE:**
 - Only the movement is affected by the rewind
 - A Vampire bite will trigger the rewind.
-If the Time Master misses shielding the bite, he can still shield the kill which happens a few seconds later.
+If the Time Master misses shielding the bite, they can still shield the kill which happens a few seconds later.
-- If the Time Master was bitten and has his shield active before when a meeting is called, he survives but the time won't be rewinded.
+- If the Time Master was bitten and has their shield active before when a meeting is called, they survive but the time won't be rewinded.
-- If the Time Master has a Medic shield, he won't rewind.
+- If the Time Master has a Medic shield, they won't rewind.
 - The shield itself ends immediately when triggered.
 So the timemaster can be attacked again as soon as the rewind ends.

 ### Game Options